toptal/test-distrib/rspec-distrib/README.md

 Tests under `spec` are unit tests, while `features` are integration tests.

-Features could be used for manuall tests while developing.
+Features could be used for manual tests while developing.
 To proceed such manual test open following directory in **two separate console tabs**/windows:

 ```shell